ridhwan137/A.I/Readme/README.md

 ## D.   PROJECT STRUCTURE
 (will be update soon)

-## E   TRAINING THE COVID-19 FACE MASK DETECTION
+## E   TRAINING THE MOVIES RECOMMENDATION
 (will be update soon)

 ## F.  RESULT AND CONCLUSION